Mac Keyboard Symbols Explained

-If you’re new to the Mac, learning the keyboard symbols that appear in the menus and what keys they stand for is essential for accessing various shortcuts.
-Not only do the Mac menus use the symbol short form as seen in the screenshot above, but many websites will refer to the symbol rather than the text printed on the keys (⌥ instead of Option, for instance).
+If you’re new to the Mac or Apple platforms, learning the menu keyboard symbols that appear in the menus and on some keyboard keys, can be a little daunting.
+Nonetheless it’s not too complex, and knowing what the Apple keyboard symbols mean and what keys they stand for to access the function is essential for accessing various shortcuts throughout Mac OS X and iOS.
+Not only do the Mac menus use the symbol short form as seen in the screenshot, but many websites will refer to the symbol rather than the text printed on the keys (⌥ instead of Option, for instance).

-With this in mind, here’s the Mac keyboard symbol translated to the keys they represent:
+With this in mind, here are the Mac menu symbols, and Apple keyboard symbols as translated to the keys they represent:

 This is the full list in text form, note these symbols only display properly on a Mac: